caffeineGMT/Algorithm/docs/Built-inClass.md

   Splits this string around matches of the given regular expression.
   This method works as if by invoking the two-argument split method with the given expression and a limit argument of zero.
 Trailing empty strings are therefore not included in the resulting array.
-- `public String[] split​(String regex, int limit)` The limit parameter controls the number of times the pattern is applied and therefore affects the length of the resulting array.
+- `public String[] split​(String regex, int limit)` The limit parameter controls the number of times the pattern is applied and therefore affects the length of the resulting array .
 - `\\s+` `\\w+` `\\W+`

 # StringBuilder